Prepared for Brookings Papers on Economic Activity (Fall 2025)

-With Tarek A. Hassan and Thomas M. Mertens.
+With Tarek A. Hassan, Thomas M. Mertens and Tony Zhang.

 [Slides]